oemich/bmw-mqtt-bridge/README.md

 ## 🆔 Get Your BMW IDs

 Before you can use the bridge, you must retrieve your personal **BMW CarData identifiers**.

+The script `scripts/bmw_flow.sh` automatically creates
+`~/.local/state/bmw-mqtt-bridge/.env` and guides you to fill in the IDs which you get with the following procedure:

 1. Go to the [MyBMW website](https://www.bmw-connecteddrive.com/)
    (You should already have an account and your car must be registered.)